Law

 International law is taught in many countries in English.
 Local law rarely is (except in English-speaking countries, obviously).

-If you are looking to study law in the USA (by far the most attractive destination for UK law students), be aware that very few universities teach law at undergraduate level in the same way as British universities.
-You may be able to major in pre-law, but this is likely to be different to studying law in other countries and may not appeal to you.
+If you are looking to study law in the USA (by far the most attractive destination for UK law students), be aware that you will need to complete a Bachelor's degree first.
+Law is not offered at Bachelor's level in the USA.
+You may be able to major in pre-law (preparation for law), but this is likely to be different to studying law in other countries and may not appeal to you.

 Australia is also a good alternative for studying law.
-The legal system there is based on the British system meaning that transferability of skills is less of an issue.
+The legal system there is based on the British system meaning that transferability of skills is less of an issue but recognition cannot be taken for granted.